 The PhD Annual Review Form will be completed by the primary faculty advisor, or in the case of co-chairs, by both co-chairs in early April each year.
 Secondary research advisors do not need to complete the annual review.

-The purpose of the review process is to provide an annual evaluation of the PhD students' program progress and growth, and to assess the research assistantship experience as required by the Graduate College TA/RA Policies and Procedures Handbook, p.
-8. The review form is required from all PhD student advisors and mentors and is an essential part of the RA mentoring process.
+The purpose of the review process is to provide an annual evaluation of the PhD students' program progress and growth, to assess the research assistantship experience as required by the Graduate College TA/RA Policies and Procedures Handbook, p.
+8 and to collect data for the annual program assessment.
+The review form is required from all PhD student advisors and mentors regardless of their year or status in their program and is an essential part of the mentoring process.
 The review benefits students by providing opportunities to: